innocodive/lets-learn-es2015/Proxies.md

 apply	| Calling a function	| Reflect.apply()
 construct	| Calling a function with new	| Reflect.construct()

-Each trap overrides some built-in behavior of JavaScript objects, allowing you to intercept and modify the behavior.
-If you still need to use the built-in behavior, then you can use the corresponding reflection API method.
+Each trap overrides some built-in behavior of JavaScript objects, allowing you to intercept and modify the behaviour.
+If you still need to use the built-in behaviour, then you can use the corresponding reflection API method.

 <strong>Proxy without a trap</strong><br>
 ```javascript